tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ### Looking at the alerts!

-Ok so we did a bunch of malicious operations in our environment and it would be good now to check if Defender for Cloud spotted something?
-We should of course first, in a real environment, have applied recommendations which we discussed earlier in this article, and enforced policies to avoid malicious operations from happening, but the idea was to test the alerting capability as well!
+Ok so we did a bunch of malicious operations in our environment and it would be good now to check if Defender for Cloud spotted something else than the alerts and recommendations we looked at.<br />
+We should of course first, in a real environment, have applied recommendations which we discussed earlier in this article, and enforced policies to avoid malicious operations from happening, but the intent here was to test the alerting capability as well!
+<p></p>

-If we go back to our Defender for Cloud panel, in the alerts section, we can see we triggered a bunch of alerts:
+If we go back to our Defender for Cloud panel, in the alerts section, we can see we triggered a bunch of alerts:<br />
 Most of the scenarios we tested did trigger suspicious activities, next to the ones raised when we deployed Kubernetes Goat in our environment.

 <div style="text-align: center">